resampling-stats/resampling-with/source/preface_third.md

 introductory statistics course without referring to the older statistical methods.
 This means that Simon's book can now serve on its own as an introduction to statistics --- but, used this way, at the time we write, this will leave our readers with some gaps to fill.
-They should have a full, deep understanding of the method of comparing measures from two groups, using resampling methods, but they still be likely to come across other teachers and researchers using more traditional methods such as t-tests.
+They should have a deep understanding of the method of comparing measures from two groups, using resampling methods, but they are likely to come across other teachers and researchers using more traditional methods such as t-tests.
 To bridge this gap, we have added material to many chapters that explain how the resampling methods relate to the traditional methods.
 Luckily, we find these explanations add deeper understanding to the traditional methods.
 Teaching resampling is the best way to teach t-tests, and other traditional methods.

 Lastly, we have extended Simon's explanation of Bayesian probability and inference.
 This is partly because Bayesian methods have become so important in